mmccroskey/Mist/README.md

 Therefore, all Users share the same Public Database, but each User has her own Private Database and her own Shared Database.
 And obviously, a particular Device can only be logged in as one iCloud user at any given time.
 Therefore, any instance of a CloudKit-enabled application running on a particular device will have access to exactly three databases: one public, one private, and one shared.

-Mist reflects by providing three concrete subclasses of its abstract `Database` class: `PublicDatabase`, `PrivateDatabase`, and `SharedDatabase`.
+Mist reflects this by providing three concrete subclasses of its abstract `Database` class: `PublicDatabase`, `PrivateDatabase`, and `SharedDatabase`.

 ### Databases in Mist

-All Mist operations are performed against its Databases, local caches of records backed by Realm.
+All Mist operations are performed against its Databases, which are local caches of records backed by Realm.
 Record are fetched from the Databases, and saves/deletes are performed on Databases.
 Separately from these operations, Mist synchronizes the Databases with CloudKit.

 So, to save Records, you first need to create an instance of the concrete `Database` subclass that corresponds to where you want those Records to be saved in CloudKit.